spinklerz/Network-IDS/README.md

 - Flag only 5% of traffic as anomalous.

-- Append these 5% to an SQLite3 server.
+- Append these 5% to an SQLite3 db.

 - Then dump the SQLite3 DB to see results.